Sharp upper tail behavior of line ensembles via the tangent method: One-point estimates

 \end{theorem}

 Observe that the above statement is made without using Assumption~\ref{as.tails} which gives an a priori lower bound on the upper tail.
-Thus the above actually verifies the lower bound part of the upper tail in Theorem~\ref{mt.extremal}.
+Thus the above actually verifies the lower bound part of the upper tail in Theorem~\ref{mt.extremal}, as well as the lower bound of Assumption~\ref{as.tails} with $\alpha=\frac{3}{2}$.